-How can I troubleshoot why Amazon Redshift switched to one-by-one mode because a bulk operation failed during an AWS DMS task?
+How can I troubleshoot why Amazon Redshift switched to one-by-one mode?

-- Collects changes from a batch that is controlled by Batch Apply settings.
+- Collects changes from a batch that Batch Apply settings control.

 - Creates a net changes table that contains all the changes from the batch to the target instance.